 Each year, the due date to file annual certificates is the last day of the month in which the Oklahoma LLC was established.

 No late fees will be assessed if you miss the Oklahoma filing deadline.
 Oklahoma will cancel any “good standing” in less than 60 days.
-Oklahoma can dissolve or cancel your LLC after three consecutive years if you do not file an annual certification.
+Oklahoma can dissolve or cancel your LLC after three consecutive years if not file an annual certification.

 An (LLC) that fails to file one of the state forms may face fines or even automatic dissolution.
 In this case, LLC owners may lose limited liability rights.
 A registered agent service that is reliable and prompt in notifying you of filing deadlines and sending you reports will help you avoid this outcome.